diegao15/GrammarBOT/README.md

   gBot.CheckGrammar(txtSentense.Text);<br />

   <br />
-  <p>After that you just need to chec about the response on the "Matches" Array </p>
+  <p>After that you just need to check about the response on the "Matches" Array </p>

   //Check if there are any response from the server<br />
   if (gBot.GResponse != null)<br />